pete911/kubectl-iam4sa/README.md

   ],
   "Version": "2012-10-17"
 }

 Failed Events:
 TIME                  CODE          MESSAGE                    REQUEST ROLE                                     ACTUAL ROLE 2023-11-23T15:35:48Z  AccessDenied  An unknown error occurred  arn:aws:iam::123456789123:role/promethus-ingest  arn:aws:iam::123456789123:role/prometheus
 2023-11-23T15:19:08Z  AccessDenied  An unknown error occurred  arn:aws:iam::123456789123:role/promethus-ingest  arn:aws:iam::123456789123:role/prometheus
 ```

-List more detailed information about service account(s).
-IAM Trust policy and also expected principal, aud and sub.
-This
+List more detailed information about service account(s) and IAM role(s).
+Verify principal and condition in the trust
-makes it easier to verify if the IAM policy is configured correctly.
-In the example above, the pod is requesting
+policy with output from `kubectl-iam4sa cluster` output.

-`prometheus-ingest` role, but the role that is set in annotation is `prometheus`.
-In this case
+In the example above, we can see in the failed events, that the pod is requesting `prometheus-ingest` role, but the role
-most likely the pod needs to be restarted.
+that is set in annotation is `prometheus`.
+In this case most likely the pod needs to be restarted.